 Or experiential learning can take you halfway around the world.
 In the Ghana Field Course, also in the Politics and International Relations department, you’ll explore and research the cocoa supply chain and related governance issues in west Africa.
 In the History department’s World Wars in History, Memory and Reconciliation, you’ll learn from experts in the history and heritage field, as well as your peers, as you present your research, and explore the museums, cemeteries and memorials across the Western Front and the beaches of Normandy.

-Our King’s at Rondine Seminar in Peacebuilding and Conflict Transformation brings together young people from around the world, from regions dealing with ongoing conflict, to collaboratively design strategies to de-escalate conflict and build cross-cultural relationships.
+Our King’s at Rondine Seminar in Peacebuilding and Conflict Transformation, which celebrates its tenth anniversary in 2026, brings together young people from around the world, from regions dealing with ongoing conflict, to collaboratively design strategies to de-escalate conflict and build cross-cultural relationships.
 King's students spend the month learning with and from these youth, investigating the challenges and possibilities of rebuilding relationships, despite ongoing conflict, and exploring innovative models to promote peace and transform conflict.

-And experiential learning can be part of your big experience at King’s in a host of other programs.
+And experiential learning can be part of your experience in a host of other King's programs.
 You can choose from 113 courses at King's that include experiential learning.

 See your lessons in action, and make a difference.